Every minute, every hour, every day since 1958.

 We began to lobby the Health Department to undertake public education about the dangers of tobacco.

 1961 - The new linear accelerator was installed at the Institute of Radiotherapy and the first patient was treated.

 Our first paid employee, AJ Shears was appointed as Secretary on an annual salary of £1, 720.

 1963 - We contributed £3, 500 to the Scientific and Advisory Committee for small research projects and the first vacation scholarships for tertiary students.
-Our research grant program continues today and has since contributed over $47 million to local research to find better ways to detect, treat and defeat cancer.
+Our research grant program continues today and has since contributed over $50 million to 999 local research projects to find better ways to detect, treat and defeat cancer.

 We provided a £3, 000 grant for the establishment of a voluntary cancer registry (cancer was not a notifiable disease at this stage).